iMac7/rsk-java-cli/README.md

 where `~` is your home directory.

 ## Testing

-Use forward slashes for path in case of failed path arg (and file an issue with the cmd and os name to reproduce).

 Monitoring is available under tx --monitor but not as a standalone command, because address monitoring is not really implemented yet in the main cli code

 Use --example for `contract` and `deploy` commands to use the example artifacts provided